 These tanks can be viewed from the car park of the BP Roadhouse on the Great Eastern Highway.
 Part of a home has been built on top of the aviation fuel tanks which sit partly above and partly below ground.
 The tanks held six million litres of fuel used at the Cunderdin Airfield.

 RAAF No10 Stores Depot

 Located on the Nungarin Merredin Road / Railway Ave.
 These igloo shaped hangars were part of the RAAF No10 Stores Depot commenced in 1943.
 The Depot held bulk and technical stores, especially radar and radio spares.
 Sheets of tin placed on the ground helped camouflage the site as a salt lake.
 RAAF personnel lived in nearby houses with vegetable gardens and flowers beds rather than barracks, also as a camouflage technique.
-The former officers mess is now the Country Nostalgia Art Gallery, Bates Street, with the original kitchen still intact.
+On Private property, can be viewed from the roadside.

 Vietnam Veteran’s Reflection Pond Memorial

 Located in Roy Little Park , Merredin this monument constructed by Wheatbelt Vietnam Veterans was dedicated on Long Tan Day, August 18th 2006, to mark the 40th anniversary of the Battle of Long Tan.

 Located nine kilometres north of Mukinbudin on the Mukinbudin/Wialki Road.
 This gateway was constructed in 1947 by Stan Goodchild, the then property owner, in memory of his son Harold who was killed in action in December 1944 while serving with the RAAF.
 The two 32 volt lights were originally powered by wires from the distant homestead.
 The gateway was restored in 2003 with the co-operation of the present owners AL and ME Shadbolt and family and the Shire of Mukinbudin.